This document explains how to approve an Access Approval request.

 Grant the Access Approval Approver (

 roles/accessapproval.approver) IAM role on the project, folder, or organization to the principal who you want to be able to perform approvals.
-You can grant the Access Approval Approver IAM role to either an individual user or a Google group.
+You can grant the Access Approval Approver IAM role to either an individual user, a service account, or a Google group.

 If you are using a custom signing key, you must also grant the Cloud KMS CryptoKey Signer/Verifier (

 roles/cloudkms.signerVerifier) IAM role to the Access Approval service account for your resource.
 If you are using a Google-managed signing key, you don't need to provide any other permissions.

 For information about granting an IAM role, see Grant a single role.

 You have the following options for receiving Access Approval requests:

 Receive requests through email

 To receive Access Approval requests through email, follow the instructions in Setting up email notifications section of the quickstart document.

 - Create a topic in Pub/Sub in the project that should approve requests.
 You can have a single Pub/Sub topic that should receive requests for all projects, or separate Pub/Sub topics in each project.